 If you are missing a W2 and it's preventing you from filing your tax return, you can create a W2 from one of your pay stubs.
 As long as you have the right form and follow directions, that missing W2 can be replicated.
 There are several reasons why you might need to file a substitute W2.
 For example, you may have misplaced your W2, or perhaps your employer did not send to you.
 In some cases, your employer is not required to send you a W2.
 Also, you may have received your W2, only to find that the information provided was not accurate.
 In any of these scenarios, there are steps you can take to ensure that you can create W2 forms using your pay stub.

 First, get in touch with your employer.
 According to the IRS, employers have until January 31 to send out W2s.
 However, if it's the middle of February and you still don't have your W2, call your employer and ask if the W2s were mailed and if so, when.
 If the employer responds that W2s have been mailed and you still don't have yours, ask for a duplicate W2, or prepare to file a substitute form.

 Find your pay stub that includes as much of December as possible.
 Don't use a pay stub that has hours from January included, as it won't have the all the necessary information.
 The most important thing you need from the pay stub is the year-to-date information.
 Using the pay stub closest to the end of the year means the year-to-date numbers are the closest to the amount that would show on your W2.

-- Explanation of your attempts to get a duplicate W2: Let the IRS know you tried to get a duplicate W2 before you filled out this form.
+You should also provide an explanation of your attempts to get a duplicate W2 Form 2017 or 2018 edition: Let the IRS know you tried to get a duplicate W2 before you filled out this form.
 A statement such as, "I called my employer to report that I was missing a W2," or "I called and requested a duplicate because I lost the original" should suffice.

 - tax forms image by Chad McDermott from Fotolia.com